Architecting Authority

 Generate reviews systematically.
 Review velocity matters as much as total count.
 A business receiving 5 new reviews per week outranks one with 200 old reviews receiving none.
 Create a post-service review request process.
 A simple text message or email with a direct Google review link can generate a 30 to 40% review completion rate.

 Build local citation consistency.
-Ensure your business name, address, and phone number (NAP) are identical across every directory — Google, Yelp, Facebook, Apple Maps, TripAdvisor, and industry-specific directories.
+Ensure your business name, address, and phone number (NAP) are identical across every directory: Google, Yelp, Facebook, Apple Maps, TripAdvisor, and industry-specific directories.
 Citation inconsistency erodes the trust signal Google uses for prominence scoring.
+Your website's meta tags should also match your GBP business name and description exactly.

 Using the SERP Checker for Competitive Intelligence